-It’s been 20 years since Diana, the Princess of Wales, was killed in a horrific car crash.
-This tragic event ended of one of the world’s most famous people’s life.
+It’s been 27 years since Diana, the Princess of Wales, was killed in a horrific car crash.
+This tragic event ended the life of one of the world’s most famous people.
 It shocked everyone.
-Millions lined London streets paying respect to her funeral procession.
+Millions lined London streets paying respect to her procession.
 Over 2 billion watched her funeral on TV.
 But Princess Diana’s death was far more than a loss to the world.
-It left her two young boys without a mother.
+It left her two young boys, William and Harry, without a mother to raise them.

 But exactly what happened next is still cloudy.
 To escape prying eyes and cameras out front of the Ritz Hotel, the four used a rear escape route—sneaking away to the apartment.
 Several Paparazzi members clued in.
 They raced to follow.
 As the Mercedes entered the Pont de l’Alma road tunnel along the Seine River in central Paris, Henri Paul somehow lost control and smashed head-on into a solid concrete column.